 Creator Julian Fellowes is a master of detail and the opening montage richly displays life in both the upstairs and downstairs quarters at Downton.
 Fellowes’ wonderful dialogue and highly textured use of period furnishings in this television production are of the caliber of feature film Gosford Park, a movie for which he wrote the script, winning a best screenplay Academy Award in 2002.

 3. British History

 Every Downton Abbey episode gives viewers a chance to absorb lessons in British history.
 The writers have already covered WWI, the influenza epidemic, the decline of the landed aristocracy, and the beginnings of the Irish Free State.
-Season Four is set in the Roaring twenties and a new Season Five begins production in 2014; we have much more to absorb.
+We’ve lived through the Roaring Twenties and I can’t wait to see what is in store as the series concludes.

 4. Interior Design

 I savor the details of Downton Abbey’s set design, and wonder what it would be like to live with the sweeping staircases, vaulted ceilings, and formal home furnishings.
 Every Sunday night I am inspired to take my own decor up a notch.